vectordotdev/vector/rfcs/2021-11-03-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

   encoding.codec = "json"
 ```

 ## Outstanding Questions

-* Confirms `datadog-agent` source re-arragement and introducting multiple outputs (named like: `<source_id>.<suffix>`)
-  in sources
-* The choice between opaque storage for APM Stats sketches (and represent APM stats as log event) and full sketches
-  conversion (and represent APM stats as a set of metrics).
+None.

 ## Plan Of Attack

-* [ ] Rework the Datadog agent source to make it more generic and implement the multiple output per source options
+* [ ] Rework the `datadog_agent` source to make it more generic
+* [ ] Implement the multiple outputs per source option
 * [ ] Implement APM stats decoding to Vector metrics
-* Implement a `datadog-trace` sinks
-  * [ ] Supporting only traces
-  * [ ] And add support for APM stats received from the `datadog-agent` source
+* [ ] Add APM support to the `datadog_traces` sinks

+Depending on the timeline of [sketches-rs][sketches-rs] this point is at the edge between this section and the next one:
+* [ ] Switch Vector to use [sketches-rs][sketches-rs] internally instead of the Agent variant

 ## Future Improvements

-* Compute APM stats in the `datadog-trace` sink for any trace format.
+* Compute APM stats in the `datadog_traces` sink for any trace format.
-* Overall all most improvement from the Datadog trace [RFC][trace-support-pr] applies here, but having constraints on
+* Overall most improvements suggested in the Datadog trace [RFC][trace-support-pr] applies here, but having constraints
-  the schema use (in the case we represent APM stats as log event) would be very useful here.
+  on the schema use (in the case we represent APM stats as log event) would be very useful here.